Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Discussion

 \section{Discussion}

-In summary, we can conclude that, under the assumption of movement time minimization given signal-dependent and constant motor noise, movement of the human upper extremity model produced by reinforcement learning follows both Fitts' Law and the \nicefrac{2}{3} Power Law.
-Moreover, the generated trajectories exhibit features typical for pointing tasks, such as bell-shaped velocity and N-shaped acceleration profiles, and corrective submovements that increase with task difficulty.
-To our knowledge, this has not yet been shown for state-of-the-art biomechanical models of the upper extremity.
-This result supports the idea that the control of the complex human biomechanical system is plausible to be determined by a set of simple assumptions and can be easily learned.
+Our results indicate that, under the assumption of movement time minimization given signal-dependent and constant motor noise, movement of the human upper extremity model produced by reinforcement learning follows both Fitts' Law and the \nicefrac{2}{3} Power Law.
+The movement times of aimed movements produced by the model depend linearly on the Index of Difficulty of the movement.
+For elliptic movements, the logarithm of the velocity of the end-effector correlates with the logarithm of the radius of curvature.\cite{Cohen13} The optimal $\beta=0.65$ obtained from log-log regression matches the proposed value of \nicefrac{2}{3}, with a correlation coefficient of $R=0.84$, which is consistent with previous observations, as the required ellipse has moderate size\cite{Schaal01}.
+Finally, the generated trajectories exhibit features that are typical for human arm movements, such as bell-shaped velocity and N-shaped acceleration profiles.

+The results confirm previous findings that demonstrated these phenomena in simpler models of the human biomechanics.
+In particular, the emergence of Fitts' Law and the \nicefrac{2}{3} Power Law from the assumption of signal-dependent noise has been demonstrated in the case of point-mass and linked-segment models of the human arm.\cite{HarrisWolpert98, Tanaka06, Takeda19} Our results support that insight by showing that Fitts' Law and the \nicefrac{2}{3} Power Law also emerge from those normative principles in a state-of-the-art biomechanical model of the human arm with simplified actuation.

+In addition, we want to emphasize that the control signals that drive this model were obtained from RL methods.
+The fact that Fitts' Law and the \nicefrac{2}{3} Power Law hold for the generated trajectories provides evidence that behavior abiding these established laws of human motion can be generated using joint-actuated biomechanical models controlled by reinforcement learning algorithms.
+To the best of our knowledge, this has not yet been shown for state-of-the-art biomechanical models.

+One limitation of our approach is the implicit assumption of \textit{perfect observability}, as all state information (joint angles, end-effector position, etc.) are immediately available to the controller, without any disturbing noise.
+In the future, it will be interesting to combine state-of-the art models of sensory perception with the presented RL-based motor control approach.
+Promising approaches to address this problem include the usage of recurrent networks\cite{Hausknecht15, Liu20} and the internal formation of ``beliefs'', given the latest (imperfect) observations\cite{Igl18}.

+Another limitation is the usage of simplified muscle dynamics due to the curse of dimensionality.
+However, recent applications of deep learning methods, which approximate complex state-dependent torque limits\cite{Jiang19} or muscle activation signals\cite{Nakada18} using synthesized training data, raise hope for future approaches that efficiently combine RL or optimal control methods with state-of-the-art muscle models.
+It will be interesting to see whether well-established regularities such as Fitts' Law or the \nicefrac{2}{3} Power Law also emerge from such models.